 The Dragon Hotel may have an officious-looking facade, but this landmark central Swansea hotel is an elegant and modern establishment with plush, air conditioned rooms decorated in vivid shades of red.
 As well as an indoor pool, the hotel also features a gym, lounge and piano bar and restaurant.

 Even with the advantage of being in beautiful Pembrokeshire, The Park Hotel Tenby enjoys a prime location and spectacular views.
-It's situated on a cliffside above Tenby's North Beach (also Blue Flag – do we dare say we sense a theme here?).
+It's situated on a cliffside above North Beach in Tenby (also Blue Flag – do we sense a theme here?).

 Built around a historic windmill but sleek and modern with arty touches inside, Twr y Felin Hotel is a stylish place to stay on all counts.
 The arty theme continues in the hotel's proximity to Oriel y Parc, an art gallery-cum- Pembrokeshire Coast National Park Visitor Centre.